The document is available in the following formats:

 Effects of exploitation of design derived from artistic work

-Where copies of an artistic work have, with the licence of the copyright owner, been made by an industrial process and marketed in the UK or elsewhere it will not, after 25 years from the end of the year in which the copies are first marketed, be infringement of copyright to copy the work by making articles of any description or to do anything for the purposes of making articles of any description.
+The law is due to change, but currently where copies of an artistic work have, with the licence of the copyright owner, been made by an industrial process and marketed in the UK or elsewhere it will not, after 25 years from the end of the year in which the copies are first marketed, be infringement of copyright to copy the work by making articles of any description or to do anything for the purposes of making articles of any description.
 Furthermore, anything may be done in relation to articles so made without infringing copyright in the work (s.52 CDPA).

 There are exclusions from s.52.
 References to articles do not include films such that s.52 does not apply where the artistic work has been exploited by the making and marketing of films and a person may not copy the artistic work by making a film after 25 years.
 Section 52 will not be triggered where the artistic work has been exploited by the making of works of sculpture (other than casts or models used or intended to be used as models or patterns to be multiplied by any industrial process), wall plaques, medals and medallions and printed matter primarily of a literary or artistic character for example book jackets, stamps.

-Articles made by an industrial process does not exclude articles which are made by hand.
+Articles made by an industrial process do not exclude articles which are made by hand.
 Industrial in this context refers to more than fifty articles which all fall to be treated as copies of the artistic work and which do not all together constitute a single set of articles or goods manufactured in lengths or pieces which are not handmade.

 In the context of 3D digitisation, where an artistic work such as a stained glass window has been exploited in the form of making mirrors then 25 years after the end of the calendar year of first marketing of such mirrors, a college or university could potentially create a 3D digital model of the stained glass window.